Tony Marston's Blog About software development, PHP and OOP

 Note these statements:

 Anyone who tries to remove an inherent feature of the language cannot be said to be "improving" it in any way, they are destroying it.
 Anyone who converts an inherent feature of the language into something which is counterintuitive and inefficient should be required to come up with some serious justification.
 Note that this should exclude such things as "code purity" and "to be consistent with X".
+A pragmatic approach should always be preferable to one that is dogmatic and pedantic.

 incompatibilities should have a large benefit to breakage ratio